cardillan/mindcode/doc/syntax/MINDUSTRY-8.markdown

 ## Numeric literals

-Mindustry now handles the numeric literals with double precision, eliminating possible loss of precision when encoding some values into mlog, and allowing a wider range of numeric values to be represented as a numeric literal.
+Mindustry now handles the numeric literals with double precision.
 Loss of precision, and inability to encode some numerical constants into mlog, no longer happen.

 ## `format` instruction